 Dear Prime Minister,

 Dear Chair of the national human rights commission SUHAKAM,

 As a European coalition of NGO’s and individuals concerned with the global drug issue, we would like to inform you herewith of our deepest concerns about the upcoming execution of Mr. Basil Omar (36), whose death sentence was confirmed recently.

 Mr. Basil Omar was caught in possession of 1 kilo of cannabis on January 31, 1990.
 He was sentenced to death in September 1994.
 On 20 March 2007, Mr. Omar’s appeal to the Malaysian Federal Court to have the death sentences by hanging reversed, failed.

 The use of the death penalty as such runs counter to the universal protection of human rights and is at odds with the international trend away from the use of this measure.
 Very few countries currently carry out executions: provisional figures compiled by Amnesty International indicate that only 20 of the United Nation’s 193 member states carried out state killings in 2006.
-In countries such as South Korea and Taiwan, authorities are considering to abolish this measure.
+In countries such as South Korea and Taiwan, Province of China, authorities are considering to abolish this measure.
 We hope that this will soon be the case in Malaysia as well.

 However, in this particular case, we believe there is no valid argument whatsoever to carry out this punishment, and urge you to do whatever is possible to reverse the sentence.

 Cannabis is a natural product, a non-lethal substance.
 Its consumption is widespread around the world, as it has been for thousands of years among many different cultures and people.
 In most European countries, cannabis possession for personal consumption is not even penalised anymore.
 In the coming years, we expect major law changes that will allow for the cultivation and distribution of cannabis to adults in several European countries.